mlr-archive/wiki-old/mlr-Coding-Guidelines.md

 Once you're happy with your code, please open a [pull request for the main repository](https://github.com/mlr-org/mlr/pulls).
 This will automatically run [Travis CI](https://travis-ci.org/mlr-org/mlr) on your changes to see if it still builds and all the tests pass.
 The developer team will get notified automatically of your pull request.

-For more information on how to implement code for mlr, please see the [coding guidelines](https://github.com/mlr-org/mlr/wiki/mlr-Coding-Guidelines).

 For some common tasks like integrating another learner or performance measure we have manuals in section "Extend" of the [mlr tutorial](http://mlr-org.github.io/mlr-tutorial/devel/html/).